Tandem clustering with invariant coordinate selection: Simulation study

 Otherwise, PAM, $k$means, and t$k$means after ICS are not much affected by the outliers.
 This reflects that the discriminatory power of the selected components remains high, even though the aforementioned clustering methods fail in some instances for $\tcov-\ucov$.
 This phenomenon is more pronounced for mclust and rmclust, where all scatter pairs yield a considerable number of unsuccessful clustering instances.

-PCA with $\rmcd_{0.75}$ deteriorates the overall performance of all clustering methods compared to clustering the observed data, either by a quite substantially lower median or a higher variability in ARI.
-This reflects that PCA struggles to capture the relevant structure for clustering.
+PCA with $\rmcd_{0.75}$ deteriorates the overall performance of all clustering methods compared to clustering the observed data, either by a substantially lower median or a higher variability in ARI.
+This demonstrates that PCA struggles to capture the relevant structure for clustering.

 From the overall results across cluster settings, we can already see that the results for clustering performance reflect the results for discriminatory power very well.
 A detailed discussion of the clustering performance for the selected cluster settings is therefore moved to \ref{app:ARI-clusters}.